nfejzic/nfejzic/README.md

 #### Work 🔭

-I’m currently working as a Full Stack Engineer remotely at [Idana](https://idana.com/) in Germany with nodeJs, TypeScript, Vue, Go and more.
+I’m currently working as a Embedded Software Engineer at [Commend](https://www.commend.com/) in Austria where I have the opportunity to work on amazing projects in Rust.

 #### Education 🌱

-At the moment I'm working on my bachelor thesis involving compilers, systems engineering and bounded model checking at the Computer Science department of the Paris Lodron University in Salzburg, Austria.
+I graduated my Bachelor degree in Computer Science at the Computer Science department of the Paris Lodron University in Salzburg, Austria.
+My bachelor thesis "Exploring Reasoning Performance of RISC-V Software Models in BTOR2" can be found in the repository of the [selfie project](https://github.com/cksystemsteaching/selfie/blob/main/theses/bachelor_thesis_fejzic.pdf).
+The thesis was awarded by the company [teampool](https://www.teampool.com/) as one of the three best bachelor theses of our department in the academic year 2023/24.

 #### Interests 🤔